nextronch/jquery-grideditor/README.md

 `let defaults = JSON.parse(contentArea.find('[name=plugin]').val()||self.initialContent);`

 #### deinit
-This will destroy the inside of the plugin container, will be called on "delete" and "change" of plugin
+This will destroy the inside of the plugin container, will be called on "delete" and "change" of plugin-type
 Required: _true_
 Expected _return_ Value: _none_
 Arguments: